 With regard to our animal welfare-related products, we adhere to the following principles, which are set out in our Animal Welfare Policy:

 We reject products that contain mohair or angora, as well as products from live plucking and foie gras production.
 In addition, the use of mulesing practices on sheep is not permitted and only alpaca and cashmere wool that has been certified with independent recycling or animal welfare standards or that meets others standards may be used.
 We adhere to strict guidelines when selling leather and wool products, as well as goods containing down.
 As of 2024, only leather and hides are permitted as a by-product of food production from the following domesticated animal species: Cattle, Buffalo, Pig, Goat, Sheep and Yak.
 We are also steadily expanding the proportion of certified materials: From 2028, down, feathers, sheep's wool, alpaca and cashmere will only be allowed 100% certified.

 In addition, the Otto Group has been a member of the international "Fur Free Retailer" program since 2014, whose signatories commit not to use real fur.
 This sends a clear public signal for animal welfare over and above our previous voluntary commitment to go fur-free.

 We are also aware of our responsibility in the textile manufacturing process.
 In a nutshell, this means that we are committed to ensuring that a minimum of chemicals is used in dyeing, washing and printing.
-To this end, we have launched the EMPact program to help our trading partners in China, Bangladesh and Turkey, among other countries, to make their processes more environmentally friendly and safer for their employees.
+To this end, we have launched the EMPact program to help our business partners in China, Bangladesh and Turkey, among other countries, to make their processes more environmentally friendly and safer for their employees.

-You can rely on the Otto Group.
-This also means: The products we put on the market meet high quality standards - often beyond the legal requirements.
+Products we put on the market meet high quality standards - often beyond the legal requirements.
 This applies to potentially hazardous residues as well as general equipment safety.
 Even stricter guidelines apply to children's clothing and toys.